Tuition Exchange Policy

-- The Student or eligible Drexel Faculty or Professional Staff Member must notify Drexel Human Resources, in writing, of their acceptance or rejection of an offered scholarship by April 1st of each year.
+- The Student or eligible Drexel Professional Staff Member must notify Drexel Human Resources, in writing, of their acceptance or rejection of an offered scholarship by April 1st of each year.

 - The Tuition Exchange Program scholarship itself is not taxable.
 However, Federal tax law requires that scholarships or grants which exceed the cost of tuition, fees, and books (such as a scholarship for room or board) are taxable.
 For more information, please consult your tax advisor.

-- In the event that an employee ceases to be employed by the Academy of Natural Sciences of Drexel University while his/her dependent is receiving the Drexel Tuition Exchange Program scholarship, the Drexel export Student will be permitted to complete the academic year, but at the conclusion of that academic year, will no longer receive a Drexel Tuition Exchange Program scholarship.
+- In the event that an employee ceases to be employed by Drexel University while their dependent is receiving the Drexel Tuition Exchange Program scholarship, the Drexel export Student will be permitted to complete the academic year, but at the conclusion of that academic year, will no longer receive a Drexel Tuition Exchange Program scholarship.

-- Dependent children of Academy of Natural Sciences of Drexel University Faculty and Professional Staff Members who die while employed at the University shall be eligible for the Tuition Exchange Scholarship for a maximum of eight (8) semester units or the completion of the baccalaureate degree, whichever comes first.
+- Dependent children of Drexel University Professional Staff Members who die while employed at the University shall be eligible for the Tuition Exchange Scholarship for a maximum of eight (8) semester units or the completion of the baccalaureate degree, whichever comes first.
 To be eligible, dependent children of deceased employees must have 1) begun their course work before the employee's death, or 2) officially enrolled at the importing institution at the time of the employee's death.

-- If an Eligible Employee should become ineligible, Drexel must inform the hosting importing institution of the change in eligibility, and the Student may complete the then-current academic year.
+- If a Drexel employee should become ineligible, Drexel must inform the hosting importing institution of the change in eligibility, and the Student may complete the then-current academic year.
 After completion of that academic year, the Tuition Exchange scholarship will cease.
 If the Student withdraws from the participating Tuition Exchange Program institution while receiving the Drexel Tuition Exchange Program scholarship, the Student must inform the Drexel Tuition Exchange Program Liaison Officer within 30 days of such withdrawal.

-- If both parents and/or guardians of the Student are Faculty or Professional Staff Members, those persons may not combine their years of service.
+- If both parents and/or guardians of the Student are Drexel Professional Staff Members, those persons may not combine their years of service.
 Approved sabbaticals and approved leaves of absence will be counted toward years of employment.
-However, each Faculty or Professional Staff Member retains his/her right to independently participate in the Drexel Tuition Exchange Program.
+However, each Professional Staff Member retains their right to independently participate in the Drexel Tuition Exchange Program.

 - The maximum number of eligible dependents per Drexel employee is two at any time.
 Recipients of Tuition Exchange Program scholarships are not eligible for grant-in-aid or tuition remission from Drexel University while they hold Tuition Exchange Program scholarships.
 In the event that a Drexel employee has a dependent currently utilizing a Drexel Tuition Exchange scholarship and has another dependent entering to compete for the upcoming academic year, the second dependent will be ordered below the last recipient (first on the waiting list).

-- Qualified Family Members of retired Eligible Employees are eligible to continue Tuition Exchange to the same extent that the scholarship was available immediately prior to retirement.
-For eight semesters or four years, whichever comes first, provided that the Qualified Family Member has met the importing University admission requirements and the retired Faculty or Professional Staff Member meets the retirement criteria set forth in the “Retirement Eligibility and Benefits” Policy.
+- Qualified Family Members of Eligible Employees are able to continue the Tuition Exchange Program to the same extent that the scholarship was awarded prior to their retirement.
+For eight semesters or four years, whichever comes first, provided that the Qualified Family Member has met the importing University admission requirements and the retired Professional Staff Member meets the retirement criteria set forth in the "Retirement Eligibility and Benefits" Policy.